bbopt/HyperNOMAD/README.md

 * GCC > 3.8

-## installation of hyperNOMAD
+## installation of HyperNOMAD

 First build the executable by running the following command.

 ```
 make

-    building hyperNOMAD ...
+    building HyperNOMAD ...

     To be able to run the example
     the HYPERNOMAD_HOME environment variable